Ernest Bevin: Wartime Minister of Labour

+The war years also witnessed a significant extension of collective bargaining, which was directly encouraged by Bevin.
+By 1950, between nine and ten million workers were covered by collective voluntary bargaining.
+Bevin also established 46 new Joint Industrial Councils and extended the coverage of the Wages Boards between 1943 and 1945.
+By 1950, as a result of these changes, virtually all of the poorly organised and low-paid categories of workers were subject to state sponsored wage regulation and collective bargaining.
+This transformation in worker's protection and bargaining power had the definitive effect of reducing long-established local and regional wage differences.

 During the war, Bevin was responsible for diverting nearly 48,000 military conscripts to work in the coal industry (the workers became known as the Bevin Boys), and he used his position to secure significant improvements in wages and working conditions for the working class.
 He also drew up the demobilisation scheme that ultimately returned millions of military personnel and civilian war workers into the peacetime economy.
 Bevin remained Minister of Labour until 1945 when Labour left the Coalition government.
 On VE Day, he stood next to Churchill in looking down on the crowd on Whitehall.